 Going the extra mile

-Creating a vision underpinned by customer focused outcomes in a working environment sets the tone as to how your customers will feel about you and your service.
+Creating a vision underpinned by customer-focused outcomes in a working environment sets the tone as to how your customers will feel about you and your service.
 It is essential to set stretching and challenging objectives.
 These should not simply meet customer expectations.
 Your customer outcomes must always go the extra mile.

 As I matured as a leader I began to realise the jewels in my crown were my team Without them, I simply wasn’t able to achieve what I set out to do.
 I also realised that I needed to go the extra mile for them.
 This wasn’t about financial reward.
 Sometimes the ways I wanted to reward and motivate them weren’t always in my power.
 What I could do, which was infinitely more powerful was to encourage and engage them.
-I could help them as much as I could to help them do their job really well.
+I could help them as much as I could to help them do their job well.
 More than that I could encourage them to go the extra mile.

 Making an effort for your family should come first